📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 Step 2: Set Up DNS Records

-3. Either add an existing domain or purchase one through Digital Ocean
+2. Add existing domain or purchase one

 • Type: A, Hostname: api, Value: Your Droplet’s IP